ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 ---

----DO-NOT-SYNC-UNTIL-SECTION-D-IS-COMPLETED---
+---DO-NOT-CONFIG-SYNC-UNTIL-SECTION-D-IS-COMPLETED---

 ### D. Upgrading the units

 #### Upgrade F52.example.com (standby unit first)
-1. Force `F52` to offline state
+1. Force `F52` to offline state;
     a) On the Main menu, click Device Management > Devices
     b) Click the name of `F52`
-  c) The device properties screen opens
-  d) Click Force Offline
+    c) Click Force Offline
-  e) `F52` changes to offline state<br /><br />
+    d) `F52` changes to offline state<br /><br />
 Once `F52` changes to offline state, ensure that traffic passes normally for all active traffic groups on the other devices

 2. Restart mcpd and then reboot.
-This will force F5 to recompile the configuration and load it into memory
+This will force F5 to recompile the configuration and load it into memory;
 ```
 # touch /service/mcpd/forceload
 # reboot